jschneier/django-storages/docs/backends/gcloud.rst

 Keep in mind, that the last sleeping time is shortened to meet the deadline - the last retry runs just at the deadline.

+``GS_RETRYABLE`` (optional: default is `Tuple[google.api_core.exceptions.InternalServerError,
+google.api_core.exceptions.TooManyRequests, google.api_core.exceptions.ServiceUnavailable]`)

+A tuple/list of exception types to apply retry strategy to.
+Keep in mind, that not all exceptions are retryable.
+To learn more about what exceptions are retryable and what are not check out `Google's retry handling strategy <https://cloud.google.com/storage/docs/gsutil/addlhelp/RetryHandlingStrategy#retry-strategy_1>`_.

 Usage
 -----